Spartronics4915/developers_handbook/robot_programming/deprecated/commands_subsystems/subsystems/examples.md

     }

     // Here we get the throttle slider's raw value (between -1 and 1) and
-    // shift it's range of values to .2 to 1 - this would be better as
+    // shift its range of values to .2 to 1 - this would be better as
     // a method that utilizes constants.
     double throttle = 0.40 * (-joystick.getThrottle()) + 0.60;